Parent and Guardian Guidance

 • How a sweat test is done

-Learn more about CF -- from diagnosis to living with the disease as an adult -- in "An Introduction to Cystic Fibrosis: For Patients and Their Families," or watch the video series.
+Learn more about CF — from diagnosis to living with the disease as an adult — in the book in "An Introduction to Cystic Fibrosis: For Patients and Their Families," (disponible en español) or watch the video series.

 Fighting CF is a team effort.
 Every day, people with CF and their families, health care professionals, researchers, donors, and volunteers work together to advance the search for a cure and improve the quality of life for those with CF.